rachitnovostack/gojobrunner/README.md

 ## WHY?
 To reduce our http response latency by 200+%

-go-jobrunner was created to help us process functions unrelated to response without any delays to the http response.
+gojobrunner was created to help us process functions unrelated to response without any delays to the http response.
 GoRoutines would timeout because response has already been processed, closing the instance window all together.

 Instead of creating a separate independent app, we wanted to save time and manageability of our current app by coupling-in the job processing.
 We did not want to have micro services.
 It's premature optimization.

-If you have a web app or api service backend and want a job processing framework built into your app then go-jobrunner is for you.
+If you have a web app or api service backend and want a job processing framework built into your app then gojobrunner is for you.
 Once you hit mass growth and need to scale, you can simply decouple you go-jobrunners into a dedicated app.

 ## Use cases
-Here are some examples of what we use go-jobrunner for:
+Here are some examples of what we use gojobrunner for:

 * Send emails to new users after signup
 * Sending push notification or emails based on specifics